evmos/docs/docs/develop/build-a-dApp/run-a-node/installation.md

 # Installation

-Build and install the Evmos binaries from source or using Docker. {synopsis}
+Build and install the Evmos binaries from source or using Docker.

 ## Prerequisites